 In 2014 and 2015, they added a turbodiesel engine with an output of 151 hp to the 2.0TD and DIESEL trim levels.
 The Chevy Cruze’s first-generation offered a six-speed manual transmission for the LS, LT, and ECO trim levels.

 It had decent features like the USB which became standard in 2013.
-You couldn’t get cruise control in the LS base models, but it was standard for the other trims starting with the 2012 models.
+You couldn’t get cruise control in the LS base models, but it was standard for the other trims moving up the trim ladder.
+The one caveat is that you could have added a connectivity package to the 2011 model’s base configuration.
 Bluetooth connectivity was standard on all trim levels beginning with 2013.

 There were 18-inch alloy wheels on the LTZ trim only.
 A spare tire and jack were options in the 2011 models but not available on all ECO versions.
 The cars offered a quiet ride and mostly responsive handling.